BA Middle Eastern Studies / Overview

 - Apply through UCAS

-- Study at a university ranked 5th in the UK for Middle Eastern and African Studies (Complete University Guide 2020) and in the top ten in the UK for Languages, Literature and Linguistics (THE World University Rankings by Subject 2020).
+- Study at a university ranked in the top 10 in the UK for Middle Eastern Studies (Complete University Guide 2023).

 - Contact speakers of Arabic and get involved in events about Middle Eastern culture beyond the University in multicultural Manchester - from public lectures to cultural celebrations including cinema, music and food festivals.

-- Join the Manchester University Arab Society and learn first-hand about the cultures of the Middle East and North Africa through events, language, food, music and more.
+- Join the University of Manchester Arab Society and learn first-hand about the cultures of the Middle East through events, language, food, music and more.

 Policy on additional costs